Thinking of becoming a Parish Councillor?

 To be eligible to stand for an election for a particular parish, you must:

-in the past 12 months have occupied (as owner or tenant) land or other premises in the parish; or
+- in the past 12 months have occupied (as owner or tenant) land or other premises in the parish;

 are the subject of a bankruptcy restriction order or interim order

-work for the council you want to become a councillor for.
+work for the council for which you want to become a councillor

 You don’t have to be connected to a political party.
-Deddington PC is inclusive and not a Council that is defined by party politics.
+Deddington PC is inclusive and not defined by party politics.

 If you do become a parish councillor you will have to sign up to the Code of Conduct.